DiogoSantosDaSilva/repo-remoto/README.md

-# repo-remoto
+# repo-remoto depois do clone
-## Descrição inserida no repositório remoto antes do clone
+## Descrição inserida no repositório remoto depois do clone